-- "The life-science exercises" (8 credits compulsory) - Common Compulsory subject (1 credit) - Common Elective subjects offered by the graduate school and other schools. (at least 1 credit) For graduation, the student must have enrolled for at least three years and have completed at least 10 credits.
+- "The Life-Science Special Exercises" (8 credits : compulsory) - Common Compulsory Subject (1 credit) - Common Elective Subjects (at least 1 credit) For graduation, the student must have enrolled for at least three years and have completed at least 10 credits.
 It is also required to pass the probation and the examination (thesis defense) upon completion of a Doctoral thesis written under the supervision of faculty.